 where $t_{i,j}$ denotes the corresponding event times.

-It is not possible to show the Q-Q plots of all the estimated data investigated; however, in general, we observe two types.
-First, the points of the Q-Q plot are very close to the straight line, indicating that the model fits the data very well.
-In this case, we cannot reject the null hypothesis that the distribution of the residual follows the unit exponential distribution.
-Second, the points of the Q-Q plot spread slightly above the straight line, and the estimated residuals have slightly thicker tails than the exponential distribution.
-In this case, the null hypothesis that the residual follows the exponential distribution is rejected at a typical significance level.
-However, we believe that it does not have a significant effect on the estimation of volatility.
+It is not possible to show the Q-Q plots for all the estimated data.
+However, the following two types were observed.
+First, the points in the Q-Q plot are very close to the straight line, indicating that the model fits the data well.
+In this case, we cannot reject the null hypothesis that the residual distribution follows the unit exponential distribution.
+Second, the points in the Q-Q plot are spread slightly above the straight line, and the estimated residuals have slightly thicker tails than the exponential distribution.
+In this case, the null hypothesis that the residual follows the unit exponential distribution is rejected at a typical significance level.
+However, we believe that this does not significantly affect the estimation of volatility.